 Prevent and Get Rid of Lice

-Edited by Anonymous, Debbie, Maria, Eng and 3 others
+Edited by Debbie, Maria Quinney, Eng, Ephraim and 2 others

 Head lice are small tiny parasites that live in the scalp area among your hair, and they feed on human blood.
 Most children are affected by them, but adults can get it too.
 You can see the lice on the scalp, but they are very tiny.
 Many people feel that people get them in their hair because the person is dirty who has them.
 They actually live in clean hair.
 The symptoms of having lice are intense itching of the scalp, and a crawling sensation in the hair.